herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 ### Courage
 A courage test must be taken at the end of a players turn if a unit lost more than 3 HP this turn.

-The Player who commands the unit must roll 2d6; rolling below the units current HP counts as a success and the unit maintains its courage.
+The Player who commands the unit must roll 2d6; rolling below the units Courage counts as a success and the unit maintains its courage.

-If the result of the 2d6 is below current health or Courage, the unit has lost its courage.

-A unit which has lost its courage suffers an extra 1d6 HP.
+If the result is a failure, the unit has lost its courage and the unit suffers an extra 1d6 HP

 ### Reinforcements
 Players are allowed to keep up to half their army in points cost as reinforcements.
 These units are not deployed during preparation and setup.